A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Abstract Merge Trees

 Consider an abstract merge tree $\T$ and let $t_1<t_2<\ldots<t_n$ be its (minimal set of) critical values.
 Let $i_{t}^{t'}:= X_{t\leq t'}:X_t\rightarrow X_{t'}$.
 Given a critical value $t_j$, due to the minimality condition, we know that for $\varepsilon>0$ small enough, at least one between $\pi_0(i_{t_j-\varepsilon}^{t_j})$ and $\pi_0(i_{t_j}^{t_j+\varepsilon})$ is not bijective.

-We want to distinguish between two scenarios: \begin{itemize} \item if $\pi_0(i_{t_j}^{t_j+\varepsilon})$ is bijective, we say that topological changes in the persistence set (and in the filtration) happen \emph{at} $t_j$; \item if $\pi_0(i_{t_j}^{t_j+\varepsilon})$ is not bijective, we say that topological changes in the persistence set (and in the filtration) happen \emph{across} $t_j$. \end{itemize}
+We want to distinguish between two scenarios: \begin{itemize} \item if $\pi_0(i_{t_j}^{t_j+\varepsilon})$ is bijective, we say that topological changes in the persistent set (and in the filtration) happen \emph{at} $t_j$; \item if $\pi_0(i_{t_j}^{t_j+\varepsilon})$ is not bijective, we say that topological changes in the persistent set (and in the filtration) happen \emph{across} $t_j$. \end{itemize}

+The constructibility conditions in \cite{curry2021decorated} are stated so that topological changes always happen at critical values.
+Accordingly, we give the following definition.
+See also \Cref{fig:regular}.

-\begin{defi} A constructible persistence set $\T$ is said to be regular if all topological changes happen at its critical points. \end{defi}
+\begin{defi} A constructible persistent set $\T$ is said to be regular if all topological changes happen at its critical values. \end{defi}